 — Dave Schneider, Ninja Outreach

 Too many websites are limited by shared hosting plans.
 Yes, $5/mo or $100/year might sound great, but the reality is that most consumers have almost no idea what they’re buying when they purchase cheap hosting.
 Almost nothing is safe, and you’re going to have artificial limits placed on your website loading speeds (sometimes right away, and other times after a small threshold is reached).
 Therefore, be sure to purchase space on a dedicated server or VPS hosting (virtual private server).

 — Andrew Lowen, Next Level Web

 Nobody in-house has the time to address these issues?
-Consider working with a highly rated website management company to get your website in shape and take over the backend maintenance tasks.
+Consider working with us for ongoing website management support.
+We will help you get your website in shape and take over the backend maintenance tasks.

 Your next step

 Let’s talk!
-Contact me to discuss your challenges with WordPress and how we can work towards solutions.
+Contact us to discuss your challenges with WordPress and how we can work towards solutions.